 personal finances

-Most people don't know how to properly administer their money.
-This is not something that is taught in school, so most citizens learn along the way however, they can.
+Most people need to learn how to properly administer their money.
+This is not taught in school, so most citizens learn along the way however they can.

-If you feel hopeless when administering your incomes, there are some strategies you can learn to manage your money correctly.
-Specially around this time of the year, at the beginning of the holiday shopping season, with all the Black Friday and Cyber Monday specials tempting us to shop constantly without really considering our finances.
+If you feel hopeless when administering your income, there are some strategies you can learn to manage your money correctly.
+This is especially true around this time of year, at the beginning of the holiday shopping season, with all the Black Friday and Cyber Monday specials tempting us to shop constantly without really considering our finances.

 Learning to manage your money adequately takes time.
-You need to understand your financial situation and to improve yourself takes commitment and will.
+You need to understand your financial situation, and improving yourself requires commitment and will.

 Let us take a look at the proper steps for better managing your money.